h0lg/SubTubular/ReadMe.md

 Next, learn the features of the [LIFTI **query syntax**](https://mikegoatly.github.io/lifti/docs/searching/lifti-query-syntax/) and try them out one by one until you understand them.
 It helps to do that with a channel, playlist or videos you know a bit of the content of - so you know what you *should* find.

 You'll probably want to use an iterative process for designing your full-text queries.
 Start with a simple one and see what it matches, then progressively tweak it until you're happy with the results.
-Keep in mind that not immediately finding what your looking for in a playlist could also just mean you have to increase the `--top` number of videos to search.
+Keep in mind that not immediately finding what your looking for in a playlist could also just mean you have to increase the `--take`n number of videos to search.

 ## Searching auto-generated subtitles